ljw1004/csharpspec/csharp/attributes.md

 It is an error to have the same caller info attribute on a parameter of both the defining and implementing part of a partial method declaration.
 Only caller info attributes in the defining part are applied, whereas caller info attributes occurring only in the implementing part are ignored.

 Caller information does not affect overload resolution.
-As the attributed optional parameters are still omitted from the source code of the caller, overload resolution ignores those parameters in the same way it ignores other omitted optional parameters (§7.5.3).
+As the attributed optional parameters are still omitted from the source code of the caller, overload resolution ignores those parameters in the same way it ignores other omitted optional parameters ([Overload resolution](expressions.md#overload-resolution)).

 Caller information is only substituted when a function is explicitly invoked in source code.
 Implicit invocations such as implicit parent constructor calls do not have a source location and will not substitute caller information.
 Also, calls that are dynamically bound will not substitute caller information.
 When a caller info attributed parameter is omitted in such cases, the specified default value of the parameter is used instead.